MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOApplication.md

 Get-SPOApplication -OwningApplicationId <OwningApplicationId>
 ```

 Example 2 lists the details of the owning application corresponding to the `OwningApplicationId` registered in the specified tenant.

-TODO: add portion about viewing active 1P app Ids in this cmdlet
+This returns `Applications` which specifies the list of guest applications IDs with current access permissions to the owning application, `SharingCapability` settings, and `OverrideTenantSharingCapability` status.

 ### Example 3